lluttrell/ASP.NET-CORE---REST-API-Sample/README.md

 # ASP.NET CORE / REST API Sample

+This repository is created for teaching and demonstration purposes.
+It is meant to help students learn how to work with REST APIs and apply different layers (data layer, business logic layer, and data access layer).
+The project is incomplete and suffers of several limitations:

+1) No continuous integration.
+2) No unit testing.
+3) Missing end-points / methods.
+4) No authentication / authorization.
+5) Missing API documentation.
+6) Semi-modular.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.